Robert-Baumgartner/quasar-experiment/README.md

 # Vue 3 + TypeScript + Vite + Pinia + Router + Quasar
-### A simple demo app to shwo how everything fits together
+### A simple demo app to show how everything fits together

 #### Can also be starting point of an app.